hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 ##### Missing Data
+AU Core and IPS share a compatible approach to handling missing data through the use of the DataAbsentReason extension.

 ##### Suppressed Data
+AU Core provides additional guidance for handling data suppression due to security or privacy reasons, using 'unknown' or 'masked' codes from the DataAbsentReason Code System based on the requester's access rights.
+This ensures AU Core resources with suppressed data remain compliant with IPS through its use of the DataAbsentReason extension for missing data.

 ##### Additional profiles
 This version of AU Core has no equivalent profile for the following IPS profiles: